 “Of course, interaction is more important than rhetoric – where people just talk and do not engage in a conversation especially with the youth, listening to what they have to say and what problems they face.
 You know, we don’t listen… but sometimes just hearing what others have to say and giving them even a tiny bit of advice can change the course of someone’s life.
 Moreover, I also think one shouldn’t be trapped in being just women-focused.
 We all have to co-exist in a world where there are all types of people. ” was her concluding message in the interview.

-She was shot dead in her car while her mother, who was also in the vehicle, sustained serious injuries.
+She was shot fatally in her car while her mother, who was also in the vehicle, sustained serious injuries.